HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 Images embedded with \<img\> elements are supposed to be contentful.
 That is to say: [They’re not just decorative](https://html.spec.whatwg.org/multipage/images.html#a-purely-decorative-image-that-doesn't-add-any-information), and they should contain something meaningful.
 According to both [WCAG requirements](https://www.w3.org/WAI/WCAG22/Understanding/non-text-content) and [the HTML spec](https://html.spec.whatwg.org/multipage/images.html#alt), most of the time, \<img\>s elements should have alternative text, and that alternative text should be supplied by the `alt` attribute.

 55%
-*Percentage of images that had a non-blank alt attribute. (data)*
+*Percentage of images that had a non-blank alt attribute.*

+ (data)

 Unfortunately, 45 percent of \<img\>s don’t have any `alt` text.
 Worse, the [in-depth analysis from this year’s accessibility chapter](https://almanac.httparchive.org/en/2024/accessibility#images) indicates that many of the \<img\>s that *do* have alt text aren't all that accessible either since their attributes only contain filenames or other meaningless, short strings.

-There has been a one percentage point increase in alt text deployment since 2022, but still – we can and must do better.
+There has been a one percentage point increase in alt text deployment since 2022, but still we can – and must – do better.

 ### `srcset`